dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleDatasetSearchTaskGetAdvancedResultInfo.md

 > `optional` **items**: [`SerpGoogleDatasetAdvancedItem`](../classes/SerpGoogleDatasetAdvancedItem.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:54576
+main.ts:58243

 ***